Tag Archives: AMD

 Intel and AMD trusted enclaves, the backbone of network security, fall to physical attacks

 The key benefit of Battering RAM is that it requires equipment that costs less than $50 to pull off.
 It also allows active decryption, meaning encrypted data can be both read and tampered with.
 In addition, it works against both SGX and SEV-SNP, as long as they work with DDR4 memory modules.
-Wiretap Wiretap, meanwhile,… Read More »
+Wiretap Wiretap, meanwhile,… Read More: Intel and AMD trusted enclaves, the backbone of network security,… »

 Chinese firms rush for Nvidia chips as US prepares to lift ban